 \section{Introduction}

-The investigation of weak decays of heavy-flavoured hadrons has played a crucial role in the construction and verification of the Standard Model (SM).
-In particular, semileptonic decays of heavy-flavoured baryons provide valuable insights into their weak transition dynamics.
-Compared to mesonic decays, baryonic semileptonic decays offer additional information about the dynamics of heavy quarks bound in a three-body system.
-Till date, more than 60 singly heavy baryon channels have been experimentally observed in the charm and bottom sectors \cite{pdg2024}.
-These experimental discoveries have motivated a wide range of theoretical studies for understanding their structure and decay properties.
-On the theoretical side, properties such as mass spectra, Regge trajectories, electromagnetic properties and weak decays of heavy baryons have been extensively investigated within various theoretical approaches.
-The study of semileptonic decays of heavy baryons provides an essential window into the nonperturbative regime of Quantum Chromodynamics (QCD).
-In particular, transitions governed by the $b \rightarrow c$ quark process allow precise tests of Heavy Quark Effective Theory (HQET) and offer an independent determination of the Cabibbo-Kobayashi-Maskawa (CKM) matrix element $|V_{cb}|$. \\
+The investigation of weak decays in heavy-flavoured hadrons has played a crucial role in the construction and verification of the Standard Model (SM).
+In particular, the semileptonic decay of heavy-flavoured baryons provides valuable insights into their weak transition dynamics.
+Compared with mesonic decays, baryonic semileptonic decays offer additional information regarding the dynamics of heavy quarks bound in a three-body system.
+To date, more than 60 singly heavy baryon channels have been experimentally observed in charm and bottom sectors \cite{pdg2024}.
+These experimental discoveries have motivated a wide range of theoretical studies to understand their structural and decay properties.
+Theoretically, properties such as mass spectra, Regge trajectories, electromagnetic properties, and weak decay of heavy baryons have been extensively investigated using various theoretical approaches.
+The study of the semileptonic decay of heavy baryons provides an essential window into the nonperturbative regime of Quantum Chromodynamics (QCD).
+In particular, transitions governed by the $b \rightarrow c$ quark process allow for precise testing of the Heavy Quark Effective Theory (HQET) and offer an independent determination of the Cabibbo-Kobayashi-Maskawa (CKM) matrix element $|V_{cb}|$. \\